Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Function approximators

+We will now derive the rLMS regression model used in the two-stage architecture by beginning with LMS itself.
 Underlying LMS linear regression is the goal to maximize the likelihood of the given data being generated by a Gaussian random variable with a parameterized n-dimensional linear mean.
 This function can be expressed as

 where $y$ is the outcome being predicted, $x$ is a vector of inputs, $\phi$ is the vector of model parameters, and 0 and $\sigma$ represent the mean and standard deviation of the Gaussian random variable, respectively.
 The probability density function (PDF) becomes